Royal Slope AVA: Soil

-The Royal Slope AVA, like the rest of the Columbia Valley AVA, is underlain with Miocene-era basaltic bedrock and has been affected by Ice Age megafloods.
+Royal Slope, like the rest of the Columbia Valley, is underlain with Miocene-era basaltic bedrock and has been affected by Ice Age megafloods.
 Within the region of the AVA, the floodwaters followed flood channels to the east and northeast.
-The waters entered the region in a relatively smooth fashion, and the AVA remained largely above the floodwaters.
+The waters entered the region in a relatively smooth fashion and the AVA remained largely above the floodwaters.
 As a result, the AVA was not heavily eroded and remained a landscape of gentle hills with deep soils suitable for cultivation.
 By contrast, the regions to the east and south of the AVA were eroded by fast-moving floodwaters which cut deeply into the landscape and formed the scablands of Crab Creek Coulee.
 Similarly strong floodwaters flowed through the region to the west of the AVA, creating the steep canyon of the Columbia River.
-North of the AVA, the floodwaters were smoother and gentler and deposited vast amounts of sand in what is now the Quincy Basin, creating a landscape of dunes and ‘‘pothole’’ lakes.
+North of the AVA, the floodwaters were smoother and gentler and deposited vast amounts of sand in what is now the Quincy Basin, creating a landscape of dunes and "pothole" lakes.
 Within the AVA, the soils are a combination of sediments from glacial floods and wind-blown post-glacial sand and silt (loess).
 The soils are generally deep enough for vines to extend their roots far into the soil before encountering bedrock or other impediments.
 The predominant soils are Aridosols, which are characterized as well-drained and low in organic material.
 Major soil series include Warden, Sagemoore, Adkins, and Kennewick, which together comprise approximately 59 percent of the soil in the AVA.
 By contrast, the regions to the east, west, and immediate south of the AVA are scablands, which have very little, if any, topsoil.
 Farther south of the AVA, within the established Wahluke Slope AVA, the soils are deep and fertile but are primarily Entisols, including the Quincy soil series, which comprise less than two percent of the soils in the AVA.
 The region to the north of the AVA is also primarily composed of Entisols, including the Quincy soil series.

-Industry
+Viticulture Industry

 Royal Slope AVA has the potential, situated between Wenatchee and Tri Cities and about two and half hours from Seattle, to become a popular destination within the state's growing enotourism industry.
 The region gained industry recognition when a Charles Smith 2006 Royal City Syrah was rated 100 points by Wine Enthusiast as the first vintage in the state to rank that high.